-The famous British architect, Sir Edwin Lutyens, had such an impact on New Delhi that there remains a district of the Indian city known as Lutyens’ Delhi.
+The famous British architect, Sir Edwin Lutyens, had such an impact on New Delhi that a district of the Indian city is still named after him.
 The association came from his role in designing buildings for the headquarters of the British Raj.
-But Delhi also had an impact on Lutyens, with some of the city’s motifs influencing elements of his furniture design.
+But Delhi also had an impact on Sir Edwin, with some of the city’s motifs influencing elements of his furniture design.

 The most obvious example is the Delhi occasional table, which first appeared at Bois des Moutiers in Normandy, France – an estate designed in partnership by Sir Edwin and the British garden designer Gertrude Jekyll.